Mega Man Star Force: Critical response

 Mega Man Star Force received "mixed or average reviews" according to review aggregator Metacritic; Pegasus, Leo and Dragon all scored 60, 58, and 60 out of 100 respectively.

 Reviewers generally expressed disappointed about the lack of changes from the Battle Network series, particularly in gameplay and visual style; Colin Moriarty wrote for IGN "it's more likely to leave the gamer mystified, feeling positive they've been down this road countless times before."
 GameSpy agreed, stating "we were hoping that Capcom would take this opportunity to reboot the series into something fresh.
 Instead, we have more of a sidestep than a step forward," although they felt the game would be fine for people who hadn't played any of the prior Battle Network entries.

 However, the game received minor praise for its few improvements; reviewers consistently praised the BrotherBand system, although GameSpot had hoped it would allow for more than six friends per game.
 The expanded length was also praised, though a common sentiment was that it took the story too long to get going, as well as the high amount of backtracking involved in progression.

 Due to high sales, Capcom produced two sequels for the same system, as well as Rockman.EXE: Operate Shooting Star (2009)—an updated port of the first Battle Network game with a new crossover scenario with Star Force.
+A compilation of all three Star Force games, Mega Man Star Force Legacy Collection, will be released in 2026.